 - Prepare your kids – You don’t want to go on a long 8 hour road trip and not be prepared, especially with kids!!
 All of these tips will not only save your sanity but will also save you money along the way.
 Do the following things before you leave:

 - Tell older children how long it will take and give them a watch so they can keep track.

 - Let each child bring a small pillow and blanket and/or comfort stuffed animal.
 This will help keep them comfy (and possibly nap) on your trip

 - Keep a list of road trip games for kids handy for those antsy times when you need to keep them busy

-- Use money saving APPs when you reach your destination – When eating out choose from locations that offer you cash back like those on Groupon+.
-When looking for things to do search Groupon’s Activities in their local section.
-Just change the location when you arrive at your road trip destination and see what is offered and save money day after day!
+- Use money saving APPs – When eating out choose from locations that offer you cash back like those Groupon.
+Find discounted activities in their local section too.
+Just change the location when you arrive at your road trip destination and see what is offered there.

 These are many of the things we do when planning cheap road trips with our kids.
 It has helped us stretch our dollar which then allows us to travel more often.